AlbertGallegoJimenez/TsunamiClassifier/README.md

 ### Longitude and latitude 📍🗺️

-The longitude and latitude coordinates were encoded using the *Count Encoding cross-bucketing* technique.
+The longitude and latitude coordinates were encoded using the *Count Encoding cross-bucketing* technique (Fig 2).
 That is, both longitude and latitude are encoded into a single value that represents the number of positive events in each map cell.
 To estimate this count more robustly, bootstrapping was applied, allowing for the derivation of a reliable statistic from multiple samples given the absence of complete population data.

 <div align="center">
       <img src="images/lonlat_count_encoding.png" width="80%">